kmichali/2018-11-07-Imperial/index.md

     optimized for writing code, with features like automatic color-coding of key words.
-The default text editor on macOS and Linux is usually set to Vim, which is not famous for being intuitive.
-If you accidentally find yourself stuck in it, try typing the escape key, followed by <code>:q!</code> (colon, lower-case 'q', exclamation mark), then hitting Return to return to the shell.
+The default text editor on macOS and Linux is usually set to Vim, which is not famous for being intuitive.  if you accidentally find yourself stuck in it, try typing the escape key, followed by <code>:q!</code> (colon, lower-case 'q', exclamation mark), then hitting Return to return to the shell.
   </p>